angularsen/yawg/README.md

 ion ukraine soap beth
 ```

-Without specifying a longer maxLength, you will typically run into an error generating passwords as it is not able to find 4 words to fit in the default 15 maxLength.
-You could try increasing `attempts` from 100 to a larger value.
+Without specifying a longer maxLength, you will typically run into failed attempts of generating phrases when it is not able to find 4 words to fit in the default maxLength of 15.
+You could also try increasing `attempts` to a larger value.